Greengage-project/Documentation/docs/tools/mindview/integration.md

 ## Integrating MindView with the Greengage App
 To streamline user interactions and mission management between different crowd-based data collection tools, a dedicated integration protocol of the MindEarth App and the GREENGAGE App is implemented.
 The implementation of a dedicated protocol ensures availability and visibility of MindEarth’s missions across both apps, with seamless redirection for mission execution.
-Please refer to the relevant documentation available at this [link] (https://github.com/Greengage-project/Documentation/tree/main/docs/tools/mindview/examples/index.md).
+Please refer to the relevant documentation available at this [link](https://github.com/Greengage-project/Documentation/tree/main/docs/tools/mindview/examples/index.md).

 # Testing
 - You can find here some [sample output data](assets/sample_data)
 - We can give you [early access to the APK] () and create sample missions around your location if you want to test the app and there are no active missions in your vicinity.